ndandax/Ndandax/README.md

 - 👋 Hi, I’m @ndandax
-- 👀 I’m interested in coding and cybersecurity
+- 👀 I’m interested in software engineering and cybersecurity
 - 🌱 I’m currently learning different programming languages
-- 💞️ I’m looking to collaborate on cybersecurity
+- 💞️ I’m looking to collaborate on software engineering and cybersecurity
 - 📫 How to reach me sebandandala99@gmail.com

 <!---